Ai-Thinker-Open/GPRS_C_SDK_DOC/c-sdk/function-api/os.md

 #### Function

-获取堆的使用情况
+Get the use of the heap

 #### Parameters

-* pOsHeapStatus:堆使用情况
+* pOsHeapStatus: reactor usage

 #### Return

-* 是否获取堆状态成功
+* whether to get heap status success

 ---